zabertech/zaber-examples/examples/util_pyinstaller/README.md

 ./build.sh
 ```

-Note to linux users that you may need to use `sudo`

-You'll find the distributable executable `main.exe` in the `dist` directory.
+You'll find the distributable executable `main` in the `dist` directory.
 You can test it by running:

 ```shell